Introduction

 - The

-option: you must set this option with a proper email, where the site's administrator can receive messages. - The
+ServerAdminoption: you must set this option with a proper email, where the site's administrator can receive messages. - The

-option: you must set this option with your application's domain name. - The
+ServerNameoption: you must set this option with your application's domain name. - The

-option: you must set this option with your application's domain name preceding by "www.". - The
+ServerAliasoption: you must set this option with your application's domain name preceding by "www.". - The

-option: you must set this option with the absolute path to your application's public directory.
+DocumentRootoption: you must set this option with the absolute path to your application's public directory.

 Now you just have to enable the newly created site's Virtual Host config file, and restart the Apache web server.

-module isn't activated, then you will run into some problems with URL.
+It is possible that the Apache's mod_rewrite module isn't activated, then you will run into some problems with URL.
 In order to activate it manually

 run this command: